Southern Locomotives Ltd History

 34072 257 Squadron and 34070 Manston in Herston Works

-There are around 650 shareholders.
-It is company policy to permit the buyer to nominate which locomotive the funds of each share is applied to.
-An amount approaching two million pounds has been raised in this way.
+We have over 800 shareholders.
+It is company policy to permit the buyer to nominate which locomotive the funds of each share is associated with.
+Over three million pounds has been raised in this way.

 The shareholders are all part owners of the locomotives and we have ensured that whenever possible any shareholder is able ride on the footplate of their locomotive.
 We have found that all the preserved railways that we have been involved with have co-operated fully with this and footplate crews have always made their visitors welcome.